valentino7/React-Frontend-Cini/README.md

-# Cini Project BackEnd in Spring
+# Cini Project Frontend in React

 A simple react frontend for the Cini Storm Project.
 This BackEnd takes the data from the Spring Backend and renders it to the client.